Zekiah Fort (18CH808)

 Piscataway Creek at its confluence with the Potomac River.
 Sometime after 1600 AD they moved

-their capital further up Piscataway Creek, where they continued for four decades following the
+their capital further up Piscataway Creek, where they continued for several decades following the

 arrival of English settlers.

-In 1680, however, during a period of significant unrest along the Maryland frontier, the Piscataways
+In 1680, during a period of significant unrest along the Maryland frontier, the Piscataways

-were forced to seek refuge from raids by the Susquehannock and other northern Indian groups.
+were forced to seek refuge from raids by the Susquehannocks and other northern Indigenous groups.
 By

 terms of a treaty signed in 1666, Charles Calvert, the Third Lord Baltimore, was obligated to

-provide assistance to the Indians, moving them onto Zekiah Manor, one of several manors in Maryland
+provide assistance to the tributary group.
+He directed them to Zekiah Manor, one of several manors in Maryland

 held by Baltimore.
 The site is located on a later (ca. 1695) subdivision within the manor known as